YahiaAgwa/Flutter_shopping/README.md

 # Shopping App

 hi there ^_^ <br />
-this is a full example design for a shopping app coded by flutter i hope this example is useful for you if you need any help do not be hesitate to contact me
+this is a full example design for a shopping app coded by flutter <br />
+i hope this example is useful for you <br />
+if you need any help do not be hesitate to contact me <br />

 ## Getting Started